 If you watch any of the films made about the story, you’ll eventually feel some empathy for the poor puppet boy who’s learning how to live.
 Well, not in the book.
-Honestly, as he keeps messing things up and seeing that the consequences are greater and more painful, instead of feeling sorry of him, you kind of end up wishing that he would just disappear.
+Honestly, as he keeps messing things up and seeing that the consequences are greater and more painful, instead of feeling sorry for him, you kind of end up wishing that he would just disappear.
 The reason is that Carlo Collodi (the author) never had kids.
 As a matter of fact, he loathed children (if the ones he met were anything like his character, I feel you, bro).
 Now, we know for sure that won’t be the tone Del Toro and the creative team will give the character since, in his words, he wants to show “an innocent soul with an uncaring father who gets lost in a world he cannot comprehend.”
-Still, he could have some of the traits of the original film.
+Still, he could have some of the traits of the original book.

 The real consequences of his actions

 I don’t know about you, but I always thought that in these retellings we never see a real consequence of Pinocchio’s actions.
 I mean, yes, his father ends up being swallowed by a whale, but if you think about it, throughout the whole story, he always manages to get away with things thanks to others.
 In the original story, Collodi didn’t seek redemption.
-For him, the only moral of the story is that everything you do has consequences, terrible consequences, and throughout the book, we actually see how Pinocchio is constantly facing these consequences (like being almost burnt in a fire, all the torture he endures, and finally, being hanged from a tree to die in a very graphic scene).
+For him, the only moral of the story is that everything you do has consequences, terrible consequences, and throughout the book, we actually see how Pinocchio is constantly facing these consequences (like being almost burnt in a fire, and all the torture he endures, and finally, being hanged from a tree to die in a very graphic scene).

-This new version, which will be written by Del Toro and Patric McHale (Adventure Time) will be a stop-motion musical film production by Netflix.
+This new version, which was written by Del Toro and Patric McHale (Adventure Time) is a stop-motion musical film production by Netflix.
 The visuals, besides Del Toro’s characteristic style, have been inspired by the iconic illustrations Gris Grimly did for the book, which aren’t exactly cute and cheesy.
 Besides these facts, we also know that this new version will be set in the 1930s, a pretty dark moment in Italy’s history with the rise of fascism and Benito Mussolini.
-We know he’s quite good at giving us grim fantasy and horrible times, just as he did with his iconic movie Pan’s Labyrinth, set in fascist Spain, so this will probably have a very eerie and desolate atmosphere as well.
+We know he’s quite good at giving us grim fantasy during horrible times, just as he did with his iconic movie Pan’s Labyrinth, set in fascist Spain, so this will probably have a very eerie and desolate atmosphere as well.
 All in all, the more I think about this the more I think this is actually the perfect story for Guillermo del Toro.